Lethteria/test-tasks/README.md

 ## About project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built with React and React custom hooks.

 ### Available Scripts